-Beyond the Llama
+Appendix B. Beyond the Llama

 We've covered a lot in this book, but there's even more.
-In this appendix, we'll tell you a little more about what Perl can do and give you some references on where to learn the details.
-Some of what we mention here is on the bleeding edge and may have changed by the time you're reading this book, which is one reason why we frequently send you to the documentation for the full story.
-We don't expect many readers to read every word of this appendix, but we hope you'll at least skim the headings so that you'll be prepared to fight back when someone tells you, "You just can't use Perl for project X because Perl can't do Y."
+In this appendix, we'll tell about a little more of what Perl can do, and give some references on where to learn the details.
+Some of what we mention here is on the bleeding edge and may have changed by the time that you're reading this book, which is one reason why we frequently send you to the documentation for the full story.
+We don't expect many readers to read every word of this appendix, but we hope you'll at least skim the headings so that you'll be prepared to fight back when someone tells you "You just can't use Perl for project X, because Perl can't do Y."